LORENA BELL FULLER-LEONARD

 "Clem was a wonderful man that worked with Charlotte Hall at Edwards & Walker near Monument Square, and I guess he would have been willing to marry my mom and take on all 3 of us kids, but that never happened.
 He would stay with us so that my mother and grandmother could go to the PTA meetings, and he always came to Sunday dinner after church.
 He bought us so many things (bikes, mattresses for our beds, etc.) and whenever he would come back from a trip (always by train) he would bring us each a souvenir.
 It was during the War and we, like most people, had a "Victory Garden" at Payson Park.
 We grew vegetables (so many things were rationed then, and a family only received just so many coupons for different foods) and Clem would help to plant and weed.
 Clem had a car which he left with my mother to use so that she could pick my grandmother up after work at Watkins Cleaners.
 For some reason she always parked around the corner to wait for her so that no one my grandmother worked with would see that we had a car.
 Clem eventually married a woman he met many years later when he was in a nursing home."

-Her mother Lorena moved in with her after her Nana's father Arthur passed in 1940.
-Nana lived with her and took care of her for 50 years, until Lorena died in 1990 of dementia.
+Nana's mother Lorena had moved in with her after Nana's father Arthur passed in 1940.
+Nana took care of her for 50 years, until Lorena died in 1990 of dementia.
 Nana died four years later in a nursing home on Baxter Boulevard in Portland.
-She had caught pneumonia (possibly from her daughter Honey visiting her in the nursing home), but also also of a pulmonary blockage caused by choking on her lunch, while strapped to a chair in the hallway.
+She had caught pneumonia, but also also of a pulmonary blockage caused by choking on her lunch, while strapped to a chair in the hallway.
 A very sad ending to a life filled with sacrifice.
 RIP Nana, you were cherished by your children and grandchildren for your lively and loving personality and sense of humor.
 I can still smell her perfume, and hear her say "Jeekers!"

 LORENA & HER MOTHER LORENA